chinu89/risk-calculator/README.md

 ## Overview

-This calculator replicates the risk severity output of the RadarFirst breach assessment tool.
+This calculator replicates the risk severity output of the Radar breach assessment tool.
 It takes 7 inputs about a data breach incident and returns a severity level of **LOW**, **MODERATE**, **HIGH**, or **EXTREME**.

-The logic was reverse-engineered entirely from empirical testing — running known inputs through RadarFirst, recording the outputs, and iterating until every case matched.
+The logic was reverse-engineered entirely from empirical testing — running known inputs through Radar, recording the outputs, and iterating until every case matched.
 The model is a **priority-ordered decision tree**, not a weighted score.
 It went through 8 iterations (v1–v8) across 6 test batches to reach 43/43 accuracy.

 ---